entsimsan/sphinxdoc-test/source/v431/adminconsole/adminconsole431.rst

    single: Admin Console

 ***************************************************
-Entando Admin Console Overview
+Admin Console
 ***************************************************

 The purpose of this document is to describe the elements and functionalities provided by the Entando Admin Console.
 The Admin Console includes tools to manage administrative core features and WCMS functionality.

-Entando Admin Console Version 4.3.1
+Admin Console V4.3.1
 =====================================

 With Entando version 4.3.1 the Admin Console has been redesigned and